 One side at a time, tie the bunting to the end of a skewer and then double-knot the string and trim the ends.
 Stick the skewers into your cake or cupcakes.

 I don’t have a picture of the large bunting, but there are two ways to assemble it.
 Cut out the pieces, and then either tape the string to the back of the bunting pieces, or punch holes in the corners and then work the string through the holes (similar to how I strung my Conversation Heart Banner).

 How to assemble the paper flags:

-Let me know if you use the printables for a party!
-I’d love to see how it turns out.
+Let me know if you use these DIY Fiesta Birthday Party printables!
+I’d love to see how your party turns out.